Corvusoft/restq/documentation/API.md

 Replaces the contents of the index criteria; see also [get_index](#get_index).

-The index criteria specifies an offset into the recordset to begin the query, i.e row number to start query at.
-In combination with [set_limit](#set_limit) paging is through records is possible.
+The index criteria specifies an offset into the recordset to begin the query, i.e the row number to start the query from.

+In conjunction with the [set_limit](#set_limit) method, it is possible to page through a recordset.

 ##### Parameters